open-make/Goodies2printorcut/bookmarks/Bookmark_design.md

 ## Known issues

-- For the moment the bookmark is quite fragile due to the "fersehturm" in the skyline, we may add bridges in a future version.
+- For the moment the bookmark is quite fragile due to the "Fersehturm" in the skyline, we may add bridges in a future version.
-- The font is not perfect as it tends to loosen some part (in `e` and `o `).
+- The font is not `stencilized` and loose some part (in `e` and `o `).

 ![image4]()